Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

-\paragraph{An illustration} To illustrate the impact of these changes to the PaLS model, in Figure \ref{fig:mesh_a} we display an image of size $82 \times 82$ pixels comprised of four piecewise constant objects on a zero-contrast background along with our \palentir{} reconstruction in Figure \ref{fig:mesh_b}.
-In this case we took the forward model to be the identity so that $\dmb = \fmb(\pemb) + \wmb$ where $\fmb(\pemb)$, a discrete representation of $f(\rmb; \mathbf{p}, C_H, C_L)$, is a vector of length $N_{pts} = 82^2 = 6724$ obtained using the discretization process described in section \ref{sec:experiment} and for ease of notation, we suppress the dependency of $f$ on $C_L$ and $C_H$.
-The vector $\wmb$ contains independent identically distributed Gaussian random variables with variance such that the signal to noise ratio (SNR) is 40 dB.
-Thus, the estimate of $\pemb$ was chosen to minimize $\|\dmb - \fmb(\pemb)\|_2^2$.
-We used 121 basis functions centered on an equally spaced $11 \times 11$ grid.
-We chose the upper and lower contrast coefficients, $C_{H}$ and $C_{L}$, as 4 and 0 respectively since the maximum contrast in the image is equal to 4 and minimum is equal to 0 which belongs to the background.
-The TREGS algorithm \cite{TREGS}, a regularized trust-region based approach, is used as the optimization method to solve for $\pemb$ with details are provided in the Appendix.
+To illustrate the impact of these changes to the PaLS model, in Figure \ref{fig:mesh_a}, we display an image of size $256 \times 256$ pixels, comprised of five piecewise constant objects on a zero-contrast background.
+Here, we took the forward model to be the identity, so that $\dmb = \fmb(\pemb) + \wmb$, where $\fmb(\pemb)$, a discrete representation of $f(\rmb; \mathbf{p}, C_H, C_L)$, is a vector of length $N_{pts} = 256^2 = 65536$ obtained using the discretization process described in section \ref{sec:experiment}.
+The vector $\wmb$ contains independent, identically distributed Gaussian random variables, with variance such that the signal to noise ratio (SNR) of the corrupted image is 22 dB.
+In this paper, SNR is calculated as

+where $d_n$ and $w_n$ are the $n^{th}$ element of the noise-free data and the noise, respectively.
+The image corrupted with additive Gaussian noise is shown in Figure \ref{fig:mesh_b}, along with our \palentir{} reconstruction in Figure \ref{fig:mesh_c}.
+We used $225$ basis functions centered on an equally spaced $15 \times 15$ grid.
+Each basis function requires the parameters $\alpha$, $\beta$ and $\gamma$, resulting in total of $3N$ (675) parameters for $N$ (225) basis functions.
+Contrast coefficients are chosen as $C_{H} = 1$ and $C_{L} = 0$, since the maximum contrast in the image is equal to 1 and the minimum is equal to 0.